yangfan/ros_sim/README.md

 Gmapping package is also required.
 To install gmapping `sudo apt-get install ros-melodic-slam-gmapping`

-Note that ROS noetic does not support the parameter `tf_prefix` in `robot_state_publisher` as discuss in issue [#125](https://github.com/ros/robot_state_publisher/issues/125).
+Note that ROS noetic does not support the parameter `tf_prefix` in `robot_state_publisher` as discussed in issue [#125](https://github.com/ros/robot_state_publisher/issues/125).
 Therefore, the multi-robot SLAM and navigation launch files do not work in ROS noetic.
 There is a [pull request](https://github.com/ros/robot_state_publisher/pull/139) discussed.
 Hopefully the PR will be merged soon.

 ## Mapping in Gazebo